zbyju/obsidian/3. Complex notes/Databases/Database models.md

 - Highly connected data

 # Key-value
 One of the simplest database models.
-Data can only be a
+Data can only be made of Key-Value pairs.
+Each key needs to be unique; the value can either be a simple type (string, number) or a complex type (JSON).

+## Performance
+These databases are usually focusing on massive performance.